govhackaustralia/govhack-tools/index.md

 Converting between formats like json/xml or csv can be done online with http://shancarter.com/data_converter/

 ### correction
 Tabular data may have duplicate entries or incorrect formats (varying ways to enter dates/phonenumbers etc.).
-There are tools to quickly fix common problems
+There are tools to quickly fix common problems:

 [DataWrangler](http://vis.stanford.edu/wrangler/)/[Google Refine](http://code.google.com/p/google-refine/)

 [![](img/google_refine_interface.png "google_refine_interface")](img/google_refine_interface.png)Clean up duplicate or inconsistent data entries.

+For the more adventureous, [Dedupe](https://github.com/open-city/dedupe) allows you to train a computer to deduplicate similarly named entities automatically.

 You can also use general purpose file manipulation tools like grep/awk/sed.
 These work best when you instruct them what search/change you need using Regular Expressions (RegEx) which you can learn more about at http://www.regexper.com/ and http://www.debuggex.com/?re=&str=